sitmun/sitmun-plugin-core/src/main/angular-library/USAGE.md

 }
 ```

-Rename the java package name ``org.sitmun.app.demo`` to whatever package name you choose using a refactoring code tool (Eclipse, ...).
+Rename the java package ``org.sitmun.app.demo`` to whatever package name you choose using a code refactoring code tool like Eclipse.

-Create a Spring Boot configuration YML file by renaming ``./src/main/resources/application-h2.yml`` to ``./src/main/resources/application.yml`` and change application name property in this file:
+Create a Spring Boot configuration YML file by renaming ``./src/main/resources/application-h2.yml`` to ``./src/main/resources/application.yml`` and change application name property:

 ```yml